veltman/csvgeocode/README.md

 ## Notes

 Geocoding a long list of unsanitized addresses rarely goes perfectly the first time.
-Using this module, any addresses that don't succeed will have their lat/lng columns left blank.
-By listening for the `err` event, you can figure out which ones failed and run the result through multiple times without re-geocoding the whole list.
+Using csvgeocove, any addresses that don't succeed will have their lat/lng columns left blank.
+By listening for the `failure` event (or just browsing the results), you can figure out which ones failed and edit them as needed.
+Then you can run the result back through and only the failed rows will get re-geocoded.

 ## To Do